MSecure/contact-tracing-us/Utah/README.md

     - Permission: android.permission.BIND_JOB_SERVICE[android:exported=true]
     - Permission: android.permission.DUMP[android:exported=true]
     - False positive.
 Bacause these two permission are only used by Android System; and we assume that the system is not malicious.
+- `AssetPackExtractionService` is not Protected
+    - This service is provided by Google as part of the Android API.